Chebyshev Accelerated Subspace Eigensolver for Pseudo-hermitian Hamiltonians: Numerical experiments

-\begin{justify} \wurw{The pseudo-hermitian extension preserves the performance characteristics observed in the hermitian case.
-In \cite{wu_advancing_2023}, ChASE solved a hermitian problem of comparable size in complex double-precision (Hamiltonian size $115$k, $\nev=1000$ and $\nex=400$), also on 64 JUWELS-Booster nodes (256 GPUs), converging in five iterations with a time-to-solution of approximately 8 seconds.
-Although not explicitly reported, the sustained performance can be estimated at approximately 2.1 PFLOPS, which is very close to the $\sim$2 PFLOPS achieved in the present work.
-This indicates that the extension to pseudo-hermitian problems maintains the high performance of ChASE.} Overall, these experiments demonstrate that the ChASE expansion effectively exploits modern GPU systems for computing the smallest eigenpairs of large pseudo-hermitian matrices.
-This performance is primarily enabled by the Chebyshev filter, which relies heavily on highly optimized and scalable \texttt{GEMM} kernels and accounts for approximately $80\%$ of the total computational workload.\CRdone{Comparison with ELPA and SLEPc, as well as ChASE hermitian} \\\\ \wurw{For smaller matrices and when only a limited number of eigenpairs (e.g., at most around one hundred) are required, the results reported in \cite{milev_performances_2025} indicate that Lanczos-based solver from SLEPc can achieve time-to-solution comparable to that of ChASE.
-The same study also admits that extending Lanczos-based approaches to the computation of a substantially larger number of eigenpairs may encounter limitations related to numerical stability and robustness.
-In contrast, direct solvers such as ELPA are shown to be highly efficient for full diagonalization, but may incur unnecessary computational cost when only a few thousand eigenpairs are of interest.
-In this landscape, ChASE—while itself an iterative subspace method—naturally targets an intermediate regime, offering a scalable and robust alternative for problems where neither Lanczos-based solvers nor full diagonalization are ideally matched to the computational requirements.} \EDdone{Nice, and well written consideration.} \end{justify}
+For smaller matrices and when only a limited number of eigenpairs (e.g., at most around one hundred) are required, the results reported in \cite{milev_performances_2025} indicate that the Lanczos-based solver from SLEPc can achieve time-to-solution comparable to that of ChASE. \wurw{However, as the number of requested eigenpairs increases, Lanczos-based methods face significant performance limitations due to the cost of full reorthogonalization.} In contrast, direct solvers such as ELPA are highly efficient for full diagonalization, but may incur unnecessary computational cost when only a few thousand eigenpairs are of interest.
+In this landscape, ChASE—while itself an iterative subspace method—naturally targets an intermediate regime, offering a scalable and robust alternative for problems where neither Lanczos-based solvers nor full diagonalization are ideally matched to the computational requirements.